Easy Fire Roasted Tomato Soup

 Fire Roasted Tomato Soup. | harvestandnourish.com

-A low-lift pantry staple recipe with restaurant-worthy flavours, this simple Fire Roasted Tomato Soup is next-level comfort food.
+A low-lift pantry staple recipe with restaurant-worthy flavours, this simple Easy Fire Roasted Tomato Soup is next-level comfort food.

 A comforting bowl of homemade tomato soup after a full week of grey, rainy days?
 Yes, please!